vtspnkj/brazil-ecommerce-analysis-sql/README.md

 # 🇧🇷 Brazil E-commerce Analytics using SQL

-## Project Overview
+## 📌 Project Overview

-This project analyzes a Brazilian e-commerce dataset using SQL in Google BigQuery.
+This project analyzes a Brazilian e-commerce dataset using **Google BigQuery** and **SQL** to uncover business insights related to customer behavior, sales trends, operational performance, delivery efficiency, and payment patterns.

-The objective was to explore customer purchasing behavior, sales trends, delivery performance, freight costs, payment methods, and operational efficiency to generate business insights and recommendations.
+The project follows a structured business case approach, where each analysis is supported by SQL queries, screenshots, business interpretations, and actionable recommendations.

 ---

-## Business Problem

-An e-commerce company wants to better understand:

-- Customer purchasing behavior
+# 🎯 Business Objective

+The objective of this project is to help an e-commerce company answer important business questions such as:

-- Sales trends over time
+- How has the business grown over time?
-- Regional performance
-- Delivery efficiency
-- Freight costs
-- Payment preferences

-The goal is to use data to support business decisions that improve customer experience and operational performance.
+- Where are customers located?
+- Which states generate the most business?
+- How efficient are deliveries?
+- How do customers pay?
+- What operational improvements can increase customer satisfaction?

 ---

-## Dataset
+# 🗂 Dataset

+The project uses the **Brazilian E-commerce Public Dataset** consisting of multiple relational tables.

+### Tables Used

+- customers
-- Brazilian E-commerce Dataset
+- orders
-- Multiple relational tables
+- order_items
-- Customers
+- payments
-- Orders
+- products
-- Payments
+- sellers
-- Order Items
+- geolocation
-- Geolocation
+- reviews

 ---

-## Tools Used
+# 🛠 Tools & Technologies

 - Google BigQuery
 - SQL